K4ryuu/CS2-Egg/docs/getting-started/updating.md

 1. Go to each server using this egg
 2. Navigate to **Startup** tab
-3. Click **Reinstall** if needed (be careful, this may reset configurations)
+3. If variables were reset (Option A), reconfigure them now
-4. Or simply restart the server to use the new egg configuration
+4. Restart the server to apply changes

 ## Updating the Docker Image